 The Aleutians' westernmost island is Attu, with Russia's Commander Islands located approx 208 mi (335 km) to the west.
 Attu is ~1100 mi (1800 km) from mainland Alaska, ~750 mi (1210 km) northeast of Kuril Islands Russia, and ~4800 mi (7700 km) from Washington DC.

-The islands are also part of the Pacific Ring of Fire (its northern part), with 57 active volcanoes.
-Sadly, Aleutian Islands are best known for the battles there during the WWII.
-The air-bombing of Dutch Harbor (Amaknak Island, Unalaska) in June 1942 was one of only two attacks on the US territories - preceeded by the attack on Pearl Harbor (Oahu Island, Hawaii) in December 1941.
+The Aleutians are also part of the Pacific Ring of Fire (its northern part), with 57 active volcanoes.
+Sadly, the Aleutians are best known for the battles there during WW2 (1939-1945).
+The air-bombing of Dutch Harbor (Amaknak Island, Unalaska) in June 1942 was one of only two attacks on US territories - preceded by the attack on Pearl Harbor (Oahu Island, Hawaii) in December 1941.

-The Aleutian Islands comprise 5 groups.
-Follows the groups names (east to west) and in brackets - the names of the largest islands (also east to west) by group:
+The Aleutians comprise of 5 archipelagos, listed next (east to west) and in brackets - the names of their largest islands (also east to west).

 - Fox Islands (Umnak, Unalaska, Amaknak, Akutan, Akun, Unimak, Sanak)

 - Four Mountains Islands (Amukta, Chagulak, Yunaska, Herbert, Carlisle, Chuginadak, Uliaga, Kagamilislands)